Ibayoussef/StacksManager/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies by running `yarn`.
 3. Start the application by running `yarn dev`.
+4. To run the documentation server `yarn docs`
+5. To run jest tests `yarn test`